 The TinyDuino Platform is a miniature open-source electronics platform based on the easy-to-use hardware and software Arduino platform.
 The platform is comprised of a TinyDuino processor board and multiple TinyShields which add special functions, like sensors, communications and display options.
 By stacking the boards (plugging them together), you create a TinyDuino Stack for your particular project.
 The TinyDuino Processor Board is basically the Arduino Uno board shrunk down to the size of a quarter.
 It uses the same Atmel Atmega328P microcontroller as used on the Uno, and supports all of the same shield signals - 14 digital input/output pins (of which 6 can be used as PWM outputs) and 6 analog inputs, which can be accessed by several different Breakout TinyShields (also called Proto Boards).
 The one functional difference between the TinyDuino Processor Board and the Arduino Uno is that the TinyDuino uses an 8MHz ceramic resonator instead of the 16MHz that the Uno uses.
 There is a great reason for this - this allows the TinyDuino processor board to run down to 2.7 Volts, which enables it to run directly off of batteries (such as Li-ion and coin cells).

 Each module in the TinyDuino family has been optimized to include only the core circuits for it’s specific function to keep the size as low as possible at the best possible price.
-The main TinyDuino processor board includes the core processor circuitry, however the USB and DC power regulators have been offloaded to TinyShields.
-So for example, if you have a project that doesn’t need support for DC power above 5 volts, you don’t need to include the Power TinyShield, saving you money and keep the overall size down.
-Or if you don’t need USB on your project, you’d only need one USB TinyShield that you’d use to program your boards.
+The main TinyDuino processor board includes the core processor circuitry, however the USB has been offloaded to a TinyShield.
+So for example, if you don’t need USB on your project, you’d only need one USB TinyShield that you’d use to program your boards.